r-contreras/Multi-Hexagon/README.md

 # Multi-Hexagon
 Open Source Mutliplayer Hexagon with a twist.

-## Multiplayer
-Play against your friends!

 ## Super Powers
-Use super powers to secure your victory.
+Use super powers to achieve a higher score!

 ## Developement:
 - **B96674** Milen Rodríguez